asadbukhari2/asadbukhari2/README.md

 #### A curious Developer

-- 🔭 I’m currently working on ERP system for my FYP
+- 🔭 I’m currently working on a openchat a chat app
-- 🌱 I’m currently learning Nodejs & OSS
+- 🌱 I’m currently learning MongoDB
 - 👯 I’m looking to collaborate and learn the world of open source
-- 🥅 2023 Goals: Learn more about Nodejs & GO
+- 🥅 2023 Goals: Learn more about MERN stack & system design
 - ⚡ Fun fact: I love to play foosball

 ![](https://komarev.com/ghpvc/?username=asdbukhari&label=PROFILE+VIEWS)